 Based on the two student assessments, we will provide two written reports, summarizing EFSA results.
 In addition, we will produce a final summary report for staff and administrative review at the end of the school year.

-If the participating school feels it would be helpful, RNBC staff will conduct meetings with parents to provide them with information about the purpose of the Executive Functions Program and the processes and materials that will be used to implement it.
+Participating schools often feel it would be helpful for RNBC to conduct a Parent presentation to provide parents with information about the purpose of the Executive Functions Program, the processes and materials that will be used to implement it and ways they can support skill development in the home environment.